timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 },
 ]} />

-We had one more day to Scissor's Crossing, where we were to attempt our first hitchhike into the town of Julian, but the group got a bit mixed up as several members took the wrong route in the dark of the early morning.
+We had one more day to Scissor's Crossing, where we were to attempt our first hitchhike into the town of Julian.
+The group got a bit mixed up, however, as several members took the wrong route in the dark of the early morning.
 We were reunited under the bridge at Scissor's Crossing, where hikers sprawled around a water cache maintained by the locals, and slept off the heat of the day.

-Eventually, we all got rides into Julian, including some of us from a legendary local trail angel named Ghost, where we immediately stopped by Mom's, who provided all hikers with a permit a free slice of pie, where I grabbed a table with Adventure Time, White Stripe, Little Hamster, and Butters.
-Little Hamster, who I met under the bridge, and I convinced each other that we both had deserved a nice place in town to stay and we grabbed separate rooms at a local AirBnB, while the rest of my gang stayed at the lodge.
+Eventually, we all got rides into Julian, including some of us from a legendary local trail angel named Ghost.
+Once in Julian, we immediately stopped by Mom's, who provided all hikers with a permit a free slice of pie, where I grabbed a table with Adventure Time, White Stripe, Little Hamster, and Butters.
+Little Hamster, who I met under the bridge, and I convinced each other that we both had deserved a nice place in town to stay, so we grabbed separate rooms at a local AirBnB, while the rest of my gang stayed at the lodge.
 We all met up later for Cinco de Mayo margaritas and dinner.

-A local gear outfitter, Two Foot Adventure, arranged rides for us back to Scissor's Crossing, and unlike the rest of my group I waited until the sun started to set to hike.
-I passed my group setting up camp a few miles later, but as the climb to third gate water cache was notably brutal in the sun, I hiked well into the dark, passing Dobby's campsite in the dark, and called my friend from work, Elleen, to ease my nerves as the wind picked up.
+A local gear outfitter, Two Foot Adventures, arranged rides for us back to Scissor's Crossing, and unlike the rest of my group I waited until the sun started to set to hike.
+I passed my group setting up camp a few miles later, but as the climb to Third Gate water cache was notably brutal in the sun, I hiked well into the dark, passing Dobby's campsite in the dark.
+As the wind picked up, my nerves got the best of me and I called my friend from work, Elleen.
 Eventually, I camped just before the water cache, which was immaculately maintained by local volunteers, including Ghost.

 <Images className="mb-0" images={[
 {